Peter-Kedron/COVID-19-Geospatial-Technologies-For-Digital-Contact-Tracing/README.md

 ## Dependencies
 - Blogdown is needed to generate the static website
-- (optional) RStudio to open project files; project file for the website contains build configuration
+- (optional) RStudio to open project file